pruthvi-7195/DSA-Java/Arrays/README.md

 - Union of Two Arrays
 - Merge Two Sorted Arrays

-### 3. Swap ,Reverse & Rearrange
+### 3. Swap and Rearrange
-- Swap Two Elements
+- Missing number from 1 to N
 - Left Rotate by One
 - Left Rotate by K
 - Segregate even and odd